konekoya/Bible/README.md

 - fullscreen mode with chrome when click on black mode, check this and see if we can implement this in major browsers http://stackoverflow.com/questions/7836204/chrome-fullscreen-api
 - scrollbar improvement
 - reading mode is needed
-- fix csslint reports errors in CSS
+- fix csslint reports errors in CSS and we should have something like csslintrc??
+- Google font fallback, also we need a solution for CDN resouces witout internet connection
 - testing on the desktop computer of Church to fix RWD and font face issues
 - need to fix font awesome path problem with gulp, and move font awsome resources to production directory
 - bind the toggle light event on button not on window load